diaamohammad/alx-airbnb-database/database-adv-script/optimization_report.md

 retrieves all bookings along with the user details, property details, and payment details.

-perfomance.sql doesn't exist
+perfomance.sql
-Checks for Analyze the query’s performance using EXPLAIN and identify any inefficiencies.
+ for Analyze the query’s performance using EXPLAIN and identify any inefficiencies.

+"SELECT", "FROM", "WHERE", "AND"

+"EXPLAIN"